gammapy/gammapy-meetings/coding-sprints/2020-07-Co-Working-Week.md

 Presentations:
 - Axel: Introduction and overview
-- Léa: LST data with Gammapy
+- Léa: Looking at LST data with Gammapy
-- Luca: A full 3D analysis workflow example: HESS J1702
+- Luca: A full 3D analysis workflow example: HESS J1702 / implications for Gammapy
-- Régis: CTA IRFs
+- Régis / Atreyee: Summary of feedback on CTA IRFs / implications for Gammapy
 - Axel: Models PIG and work distribution

 ### Tuesday 10h00: